kaiewiggins/kaiewiggins.github.io/_posts/2020-08-01-Books-in-the-Wild.md

 [![](/laughingoyster.jpg)](https://www.laughingoysterbooks.com/)

 **[Roam Store + Studio](https://roammedia.ca/storestudio/)**

 Unit 26B – 215, Port Augusta Street, Comox, BC

 Stocks: paperbacks of Threads of Dreams trilogy (*Blind the Eyes, Black the Tides, Burn the Skies*, third edition)

 *Note: this super-cool space not only showcases local arists and artisans, it doubles as an active design and photography studio where gorgeous print magazines and other creative works are produced!
-Local friends are often in stock here: ask about K. Bannerman, Anna McCarthy & M.C.
+Local friends are often in stock here: ask about K. Bannerman, Anna McCarthy, Sherry McMillan & M.C.
 Rolston's books!*

 [![](/roam.jpg)](https://roammedia.ca/storestudio/)